ricsxn/unlocker/README.md

 ## Configuration

 Before to install the utility on your mac, it is needed to configure the devices and the password used to unlock the machine.
-The current version is intended to run at user level and it uses just one passowprd value configured inside the `unlocker4.py`.
+The current version is intended to run at user level and it uses just one passoword value configured inside a python file `config.py`.
 Precise instructions are available under **Installtion** chapter.

 ## Installation